 Appearance and Flavor

-The fungus grows directly on the corn kernels and if the fungus grows large enough it can be seen through the husk.
+The fungus grows directly on the corn kernels and if it grows large enough it can be seen through the husk.

-It is grayish with some white looks similar to most mushrooms with a soft and velvety texture.
+It is blue-grayish with some white and looks similar to most mushrooms with a soft and velvety texture.
 The canned versions are often black and liquidy.
-It has a very pungent earthy flavor and has flavors of mushroom and corn.
+Huitlacoche has a very pungent earthy, sweet yet savory and woody taste with flavors of mushroom and corn.
 It is harvested two or three weeks after the corn has become infected--the immature huitlacoche still retains moisture, versus the fully-mature galls which are dry and filled with spores.